VCCE/VCC/acia/ReadMe.txt

 reverse; data is input from a file.
 TCPIP mode establishes a connection with a network server and Comx mode establishes a connection with a windows serial port.
-When File read or Write mode is selected the filename must be inserted into the Name field.
+When File read or Write mode is selected the filename relative to user home directory must be inserted into the Name field.
 When COMx mode is selected the port name (eg: COM3) must be placed in the Name field with no leading blanks.
 When TCPIP mode is selected the server address must be in the Name field and the port number in the Port field.

 Console mode
 ------------